elroi99/atlas-clone/README.md

 # Atlas-Clone
-Atlas lets you collect, organize and summarize knowlege from around the internet
+Atlas lets you collect, organize and summarize knowlege from around the internet.
+You can think of it as a sleek looking bookmark manager.
 <br/>
 #### Note that this project is a clone of [Atlas.fm](https://atlas.fm/tony/).
 Visit them and give them some love